Rob St. Amant

 Software: CAVIAR (Computer-vision Assisted Vibrotactile Interface for Accessible Reaching) is available for download.
 I maintain a set of AI planning systems written in Common Lisp intended for classroom use.
 (People may find the AI Planning Resources page useful too.)
 Two older systems may be of historical interest: G2A translates high-level procedural GOMSL models into detailed cognitive ACT-R 4 models.
 SegMan is a perceptual substrate that uses simple image processing techniques to "see" the Microsoft Windows graphical user interface.

 - Sina Bahram, Ph.D. in progress.
-Area: Accessibility and intelligent user interfaces.
+Accessibility, intelligent user interfaces.

 - Pat Cash, Ph.D. in progress.
-Area: Context-based intelligent user interfaces.
+Intelligent user interfaces, mobile search.

 - Prairie Rose Goodwin, Ph.D. in progress.
-Area: TBD.
+Human-computer interaction.

 - Shea McIntee, Ph.D. in progress.
-Area: Gesture-based interaction and modeling.
+Gesture-based interaction and modeling.